jabrena/java-crawler-demo/docs/README.md

 - **v3**: Functional programming with trampoline pattern for stack-safe recursion
 - **v4**: Hybrid approach combining parallel processing with stack-safe recursion
 - **v5**: Actor model with message passing for fault-tolerant distributed systems
+- **v6**: Hybrid actor-recursive model with dynamic spawning for natural tree structures
+- **v7**: Java 25's structural concurrency with automatic resource management and virtual threads

 Each implementation offers unique tradeoffs between simplicity, performance, fault tolerance, and programming paradigm, showcasing different approaches to solving complex concurrent programming challenges.
+The evolution from v1 to v7 demonstrates the progression of Java concurrency features and design patterns, from simple sequential processing to modern structured concurrency with automatic resource management.